santoshganti/CS640Assignment1/docs/README.md

 Below are my choices for the activation functions and the reason for choosing them:

-1. sigmoid function as activation function and
+1. sigmoid function as activation function because its the most common function which can give the weighted sum between 0 and 1with some bias in it for it to be inactive and only fire when the threshold is reached.
 2. softmax function because of its capability of converting output as probabilities.